To help ensure that the recruiting process results in optimal outcomes for all concerned, Johnson has adopted the following policies:

 We expect you to honor your commitment to prepare, attend, and actively participate in recruiting activities.

-If you do have to cancel briefings, you must log on to JTS by 4PM day of the event (unless otherwise noted on JTS) and remove yourself.
-If you have to cancel office hours, you must remove yourself via JTS by 4PM the day before the event(unless otherwise noted on JTS).
+If you do have to cancel your participation in a corporate or CMC event, you must log on to JTS by the signup end date/time indicated in the system and remove yourself.
 For interviews, a minimum notice of three business days is strongly recommended.
 More advanced notice is appreciated so that we can potentially reassign the slots to wait-listed students and update companies.
 Note that you may be required to remain on the interview schedule if you decline the interview within the three-day window.

 Please contact the CMC with any questions.